 so how do you sign all the stuff

 grafeas is an API server for storing artifact metadata in your own DB.
-Eg, store in-toto layout / link files in grafeas and pull from there when you need it, or store CVEs and occurences of CVEs in there to query later.
+Eg, store in-toto layout / link files in grafeas and pull from there when you need it, or store CVEs and occurrences of CVEs in there to query later.

 in-toto is both a metadata standard and set of libraries/tools to declare the steps in a software supply chain with authorizations (who is allowed to do what), and verify them.
 What you get are signed metadata files: